It's Time To Declare War On Poverty Gospel

 This is the exact opposite of biblical truth.

-"She considers a field and buys it; out of her earnings she plants a vineyard.
-She sees that her trading is profitable, and her lamp does not go out at night." — Proverbs 31:16,18
+"She considereth a field, and buyeth it: with the fruit of her hands she planteth a vineyard.
+She perceiveth that her merchandise is good: her candle goeth not out by night." — Proverbs 31:16,18

 The Proverbs 31 woman isn't spiritually inferior because she's an entrepreneur.
 She's held up as the ideal BECAUSE she creates wealth while maintaining righteousness.